Who Wants to be a Washington Millionaire?

 “We have to fix our tax code, and we have it do it now”, state Rep Emily Alvarado said.
 Fixing things in the Seattle area, it appears, has not been a strong suit of her and her fellow representatives.
 Losing 37,000 jobs in the last 5 years in Seattle’s downtown area and witnessing 1/3 of the offices become vacant won't prove that there is strong leadership in place who knows how to fix much, including the crime & taxes that are pushing businesses away.

 Of course, this is more complex than tax policy, and she isn't solely to blame.
-But it's obvious that providing a climate of supporting businesses & their growth, to then achieve a growth in tax revenue, is not a focus in Downtown Seattle.
+But it's obvious that providing a climate of supporting businesses & their growth, to then achieve a growth in tax revenue, is not any kind of focus in Downtown Seattle.
 Increasing the taxes on who is left is.

 Downtown Seattle is a massive case study in what happens when you don't address core problems.
 So, while fixing the tax code should be a huge priority in the state, I’d ask where there’s proof anyone is seeking to actually identify & fix the root issues?